• Skip to primary navigation

 Instructions

-• Place in blender with vinegar, orange juice, pineapple,garlic, onion, cumin, lime, chipotle, adobe sauce, vinegar, pineapple, salt, oregano, and sugar.
-Blend until smooth.
-Divide in to two.
+• Add the chiles to a blender with vinegar, orange juice, pineapple, garlic, onion, cumin, lime juice, chipotle, adobo sauce, salt, oregano, and sugar.
+Blend until smooth, then divide the marinade in half.

 Notes